speckleworks/speckleworks-website/content/builds.md

 weight = 100
 +++

+### Looking for the plugin installer?
+Look no more, it's ➡️ [here](https://github.com/speckleworks/SpeckleInstaller/releases/latest).
+It bundles the Rhino, Grasshopper and Dynamo packages.

 Below are the latest plugin builds.
 They are autmatically pulled from our CI runs.
 To download, click on the artifact link.

 ### [SpeckleRhino](https://github.com/speckleworks/SpeckleRhino)